-From a simple first person scenario the poem moves into more complex narrative, using paradox and allusion and other devices, before ending up with a sestet of puzzling questions.
+From a simple first-person scenario the poem moves into a more complex narrative, using paradox and allusion and other devices, before ending up with a sestet of puzzling questions.

 Frost's first attempt at this poem came in 1912 and he titled it In White.
 This first draught was altered ten years later when it was first published as Design (American Poetry 1922: A Miscellany), the definitive version appearing in a collected volume, A Further Range, in 1936.

 It was whilst teaching his New Hampshire students metaphysics in 1912 that Frost came across the ideas of William James, a well-known psychologist, in his book Pragmatism, which deals with the nature and application of truth.
 In Lecture 3 there is a fascinating paragraph directly related to Frost's poem:

 "The mere word 'design' by itself has, we see, no consequences and explains nothing.
 It is the barrenest of principles.
 The old question of whether there is design is idle.
 The real question is what is the world, whether or not it have a designer—and that can be revealed only by the study of all nature's particulars."

 So, it is possible to imagine Frost the poet going out one day and observing the spider with the moth on the flower and being inspired to create his sonnet, having had inspiration from the writings of William James.

 "Design" is often seen as Frost's dark response to the classical argument from design, the argument for an intelligent benevolent God.
 This is why some teachers shy away from this powerful poem, believing it to be a construct against the existence of this good God.

 "Design" does ask some profound questions about the nature of the universe, whether or not it is godless—or if there is an omnipotent intelligence why design darkness into the fabric of life.